MDC Section News

 ==> UPCOMING HAMFESTS & HAM TRAINING & ARC EVENTS

 This is a list of Hamfests in the Maryland-DC Section area.

-I am including a list of Hamfests in nearby Pennsylvania,
+I am including a list of Hamfests in nearby Pennsylvania, northern

 neighboring Section Managers.

-I, your MDC Section Manager, Marty Pittinger - KB3MXM,
+I, your MDC Section Manager, Marty Pittinger - KB3MXM, and/or a

 the Maryland-DC Section.